 Exclamatory phrases when using Mexican slang have multiple meanings and are useful in a variety of scenarios.
 Many of the words are also interchangeable with one another.

-In times of extreme emotion, whether good or bad, and words don't do it justice, color your vocabulary with "órdale!" and most likely, it will have an appropriate meaning!
+In times of extreme emotion, whether good or bad, when words don't do it justice, color your vocabulary with "órdale!" and most likely, it will have an appropriate meaning!

 In English, we say "cool," or "that's cool" often.
 Mexicans have two phrases to say the same:

 |Que padre||that's cool (literal translation – what father)|

 You may hear people saying "padre" more than expected, but be aware that they aren't talking about their fathers.
 Mexicans use the words for father, and sometimes mother, for exclamatory phrases.

 You can say "que padre" for "that's cool" when talking about something or an event.
 You can also use "esta padre" for "it's cool," or simply "padre" for "cool," in the right context.

 Some Mexicans use the phrase "poca madre" to interchange between "that's cool," or "that's bad."

 One of the exclamatory slang words with a bit of history is "aguas," which doesn't mean "waters," as the literal translation suggests.